dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ![Add a keyframe to the call func track](img/animation_call_func_add_keyframe.png)

-Enter "play" as the function name and set the argument counter to 1.
-Select "String" as the first argument type and use the sample name as the argument value.
+Enter "play" as the function name.

 ![Keyframe settings of a call func track](img/animation_call_func_keyframe.png)

-When Godot reaches the keyframe, Godot calls the SamplePlayer2D node's "play" function with the sample name.
+When Godot reaches the keyframe, Godot calls the :ref:class_AnimationPlayer node's "play" function and the stream plays.

 ## References